jlettvin/Greased-Grep/README.md

 run searches in threads for higher performance
   <ul>
    <li>
-thread-safe Table and atomic output: concurrent processing is possible
+thread-safe Table and atomic output: concurrent processing is possible.
+See Threaded.cpp for producer/consumer pattern to be deployed.
    </li>
   </ul>
  </li>